Skip to main content

 Concepts

-A policy is attached to a specific MCP server and contains:
+A policy is attached to a specific connection and contains:

 • Name — human-readable label

-• Server ID — which server this policy applies to
+• Connection — which connection (connection) this policy applies to

-• Rules — ordered list of pattern/action pairs
+• Rules — ordered list of pattern/action/condition tuples

 • Active — whether the policy is enabled